trampgeek/moodle-qtype_coderunner/README.md

 obsolescent due to the widespread move to Python3 through the education community.

- 1. **java_method**.
+ 1. **java\_method**.
 This is intended for early Java teaching where students are still learning to write individual methods.
 The student code is a single method, plus possible support methods, that is wrapped in a class together with a static main method containing the supplied tests (which will generally call the student's method and print the results).

- 1. **java_class**.
-Here the student writes an entire class (or possibly multiple classes), which (currently) must *not* be public.
+ 1. **java\_class**.
+Here the student writes an entire class (or possibly multiple classes in a single file).
 The test cases are then wrapped in the main method for a separate public test class which is added to the students class and the whole is then executed.
-If you wish students to instead submit *public* classes, you must change the template to strip the word public from the start of their class definition using the text-substitution capabilities of the template processor [Twig](http://twig.sensiolabs.org/).
-[Students can construct programs that will not be correctly processed by simplistic substitutions of this sort, but then they just fail the tests.
-They soon learn to write their classes in the expected manner!]
+The class the student writes may be either private or public; the template replaces any occurrences of `public class` in the submission with just `class`.
+While students might construct programs that will not be correctly processed by this simplistic substitution, the outcome will simply be that they fail the tests.
+They will soon learn to write their classes in the expected manner (i.e. with `public` and `class` on the same line, separated by a single space)!]

- 1. **java_program**.
+ 1. **java\_program**.
 Here the student writes a complete program which is compiled then executed once for each test case to see if it generates the expected output for that test.
+The name of the main class, which is needed for naming the source file, is extracted from the submission by a regular expression search for a public class with a `public static void main` method.

  1. **octave\_function**.
 This uses the open-source Octave system to process matlab-like student submissions.
 It has not yet been used for teaching so